 The human eye works much like a movie camera.
-It receives light from objects, focuses the light, projects it onto a sensitive screen, and then converts the images into electrical impulses that are sent to the brain via the optic nerve.
+It receives light from objects that it focuses and projects onto a sensitive screen, and then converts the images into electrical impulses that are sent to the brain via the optic nerve.

-When the eye views distant objects, the crystalline lens becomes flat, as it is pulled by the suspensory ligaments.
-When viewing closer objects, the ciliary muscle contracts, reducing the pull of the suspensory fibers, and allowing the lens to bulge at the center.
+When the eye views distant objects, the crystalline lens becomes flat as it is pulled by the suspensory ligaments.
+When viewing closer objects, the ciliary muscle contracts, reducing the pull of the suspensory fibers and allowing the lens to bulge at the center.
 The rounder lens has a stronger focusing power, allowing objects to come into sharp focus on the retina.
-This increased focusing power, necessary for near vision, is known as accomodation.
-As we grow older, accomodation is gradually lost, as the lens begins to harden.
-By the forties a person may require eyeglasses for reading, and other close work.
+This increased focusing power necessary for near vision is known as accommodation.
+As we grow older, accommodation is gradually lost as the lens begins to harden.
+By age 40, a person may require eyeglasses for reading and other close-up work.